MetaMoRpheXx/SmartCrew/README.md

 This is my first mod btw, go easy on me.

+### New Spice

+  - Chemists, Engineers, and Mechanic will sometimes fail at their "experiment" so you might see them explode and do minuscule amount of AoE damage.
+They also work hard so they sweat... a lot.

 ### Features

   - Improved crew behavior which makes them not hang around teleporter while on the ship.
   - Ship Crew members will actually "work" on certain items on ship depending on their role.
   - Internal schedule system so ship crew members will not always be anchored on the item they're assigned to.

 ### Anchor Items: